genie360s/Fulusi/README.md

 - git

 ### NB
-- The project is built on Linux Kerner | Ubuntu OS ( 22.04 )
+- The project is built on Linux Kernel | Ubuntu OS ( 22.04 )

 ## Steps